Domingo de Resurrección

 Domingo de Resurrección (lit.
 'Resurrection Sunday') is a 1982 Venezuelan comedy film directed by César Bolívar.

 Plot

-A middle class family of six people: León Camacho, his wife Alicia, Mrs. Felicia (Alicia's mother), María Alejandra (the Camacho's daughter) and two of her friends; go to the beach to spend Holy Week.
+A middle-class family of six people: León Camacho, his wife Alicia, Mrs. Felicia (Alicia's mother), María Alejandra (the Camacho's daughter) and two of her friends; go to the beach to spend Holy Week.
 On Easter Sunday evening, Doña Felicia dies peacefully in her sleep, setting off a series of tragic and comic misadventures that lead up to the theft of the vehicle in which the Camacho family travels (a Volkswagen Brasília), in whose grill lies the body of the deceased Mrs. Felicia.

-The plot is set in the town of Todasana, in the then Vargas department of the Federal District.
+The plot is set in the town of Todasana, in the then Vargas state of the Federal District.